 Shopping will be local and live-streamed

-Last year, neighbourhood stores responded to the rapid change online by providing services such as same-day and next-day delivery and curbside pickup, and by making items available much quicker than e-commerce giants, attracting customers.
+Last year, neighborhood stores responded to the rapid change online by providing services such as same-day and next-day delivery and curbside pickup, and by making items available much quicker than e-commerce giants, attracting customers.
 People will continue to shop locally this year, but only if businesses make it easy.
 The value of a smooth shopping experience cannot be overstated.

 People’s buying habits have changed as a result of the shift in where they shop.
 In 2021, live-streamed shopping experiences, which have been common in Asia for years, will be available in North America.
 People can buy and curate via mobile or YouTube with live-streamed shopping.
 Retailers may display their available goods in a similar manner to a television shopping network.